mischas114/tsPatternEA/report/program_overview.md

 - **Normalizes** the signal (so it has zero mean and unit variance).
 - **Smooths** the signal to reduce noise.
 - **Detects peaks** (important points in the ECG, like R-waves) using signal processing techniques.
+- **Detects both upward and downward peaks** (bipolar peak detection) for more comprehensive wave identification.

 ### 2. **segmentation.py**